greghell/raw-data-display/README.md

 # plot_coarse_spectrogram_multi.py
 usage:
 plot_spectrogram_coarse.py fname0 fname1 fname2 ... nChanOI nResol nPol
 plots the spectrogram of a given coarse channel nChanOI over multiple datasets to which each of the given fname belong, frequency resolution nResol and polarization # nPol

+# header_read.py
+usage:
+header_read.py
+displays the raw header of file fname and gives some info on frequency span